Maine Court Records

 How To Find An Inmate In Maine?

-Note that the search function allows interested persons to find inmates in all Maine correctional facilities, including county and city jails.
-Regardless, some inmate records may also be available from sheriff’s offices’ websites in the state.
+The search function also allows interested persons to find inmates in all Maine correctional facilities, including county and city jails.
+Regardless, some inmate records may also be available from the state's sheriff’s offices’ websites.
 For example, the Cumberland County Sheriff’s Office provides a confined inmate list where interested persons may find details on Cumberland County Jail inmates.
-The Penobscot County Sheriff also provides a current inmate list available to the general public.
+The Penobscot County Sheriff also provides a current inmate list to the general public.

 How To Find A Federal Inmate In Maine?